 Second breakfast: casserole with fruit.

-Lunch: vegetable soup, steamed chicken cutlet, stewed cabbage garnish, compote.
+Lunch: vegetable soup, steamed chicken cutlet, side dish of stewed cabbage, compote.

 Afternoon snack: any fruit.